katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

-So each iterator is completely isolated from each other and there is no way for one function to access state from the other, unless it is explicitly allowed lexically on the code, or you do some really bad ass pointer arithmetic.
+So each iterator is completely isolated from each other and there is no way for one function to access state from the other, unless it is explicitly allowed lexically on the code, or you do some really bad ass pointer arithmetic using the unsafe package.

-This is fun, since languages like Lisp have closures since ever and this provides the absolut maximum level of encapsulation you can imagine.
+This is fun, since languages like Lisp have closures since ever and this provides the absolute maximum level of encapsulation you can imagine.
 There is no way to access the state directly except through the function.

-So no, encapsulation has not been invented by object oriented programming.
 Lets take a look on how this would look like using a Go object:

 ```go